-The target - defined according to the current case analysis and in parallel to the evaluations is that there is no proper pedestrian way between Complexes Area and Khans Area; that pedestrian ways and regulations related to the disabled are insufficient; that cultural tours and tourism activities increase the need of pedestrian accessibility; that current sidewalks are not standard; that there are no paths for bicycles; that Informative and directing labels are not enough; that accessibility is limited for everybody and not being able to use it properly; that Complexes are on different axes and are focus points of cities; that there is a need for a fast transportation due to the increasing traffic; that arrangements for traffic free pedestrian ways have started - is to increase the transportation facilities in Bursa Local Transportation System between/among World Heritage Site Candidate Areas, and to make arrangements for pedestrian priority and accessibility by all.
-The actions defined in order to achieve these targets are as follows: making the main decisions of accessibility to the Management Site by considering the user profile and taking the required steps accordingly; developing the pedestrian, vehicle, transportation route and signalization systems according to the universal design and healthy urban principles by considering the needs of all different sections of society; arranging the directing signs for pedestrians and vehicles in the studies for the creation of "Urban Design Guide of Bursa Historical City Centre"; defining the routes connecting Khans Area and Complexes; by carrying out surveys related to alternative public transport systems (cable cars, chair lift and/or nostalgic train/tram) and making related regulations; connecting the Complex areas with pedestrian and green axes; using vehicles specially designed for the Management Site and arranging ring services on the defined routes; arranging pedestrian and cycling routes for the Management Site, which is integrated with other systems.
+The current situation analysis shows: that there is no proper pedestrian way between Complexes Area and Khans Area; that pedestrian ways and regulations related to the disabled are insufficient; that cultural tours and tourism activities increase the need of pedestrian accessibility; that current sidewalks are not standard; that there are no paths for bicycles; that Informative and directing labels are not enough; that accessibility is limited for everybody and not being able to use it properly; that Complexes are on different axes and are focus points of cities; that there is a need for a fast transportation due to the increasing traffic; that arrangements for traffic free pedestrian ways have started.

+Objectives determined from this situation analysis: is to increase the transportation facilities in Bursa Local Transportation System between/among World Heritage Site Candidate Areas, and to make arrangements for pedestrian priority and accessibility by all.

+Actions determined to meet these objectives: making the main decisions of accessibility to the Management Site by considering the user profile and taking the required steps accordingly; developing the pedestrian, vehicle, transportation route and signalization systems according to the universal design and healthy urban principles by considering the needs of all different sections of society; arranging the directing signs for pedestrians and vehicles in the studies for the creation of "Urban Design Guide of Bursa Historical City Centre";

+defining the routes connecting Khans Area and Complexes; by carrying out surveys related to alternative public transport systems (cable cars, chair lift and/or nostalgic train/tram) and making related regulations; connecting the Complex areas with pedestrian and green axes; using vehicles specially designed for the Management Site and arranging ring services on the defined routes; arranging pedestrian and cycling routes for the Management Site, which is integrated with other systems.

-Responsible institutions and all other relevant institutions for these actions are; Bursa Site Management (BAB), Bursa Metropolitan Municipality (BMM), Bursa Regional Directorate of Foundations, Bursa Regional Committee of Conservation of Cultural Heritage, Bursa Provincial Directorate of Culture and Tourism, Osmangazi Municipality, Yıldırım Municipality, and Universities.
+Responsible organizations and institutions for each of the designated actions are: Bursa Site Management (BAB), Bursa Metropolitan Municipality (BMM), Bursa Regional Directorate of Foundations, Bursa Regional Committee of Conservation of Cultural Heritage, Bursa Provincial Directorate of Culture and Tourism, Osmangazi Municipality, Yıldırım Municipality, and Universities.